Delivery Diagnostic

 Phase 2: Constraint Diagnosis

 Identify the primary bottlenecks: over-loaded portfolio, cross-team dependency chains, unclear ownership, misaligned funding model, or process overhead eating capacity.
-Prioritize by leverage.
+Prioritize by business impact.

 Phase 3: Roadmap Design

-A prioritized set of high-leverage interventions — team topology changes, portfolio pruning, decision rights clarification, flow metric adoption, or operating model redesign.
+A prioritized set of targeted interventions — team topology changes, portfolio pruning, decision rights clarification, flow metric adoption, or operating model redesign.
 Specific to your context, not a template.

-Optional: advisory support through the first wave of changes.
+Support through the first wave of changes.
 Leadership workshops to build alignment.
-Team-level coaching on new ways of working.
-Quarterly check-ins on flow metrics.
+Team-level coaching when it helps the larger system change.
+Regular checks on the flow signals that matter.

 Honest Fit Check